 Most people who use the ink or toner cartridges supplied by the manufacturer of their printer have great success with all of these papers.
 Refilled cartridges and generic cartridges frequently provide poor results because they contain low quality inks, low quality toner, or water soluble inks.
 For best performance use quality inks provided by your printer manufacturer.

 Exposure to sun, wind, rain, wine, spaghetti sauce, dishwashers, dogs and bullets...

 Keep in mind that you are buying a product that is either a thin plastic film or a coated sheet of paper.
 "Paper" can be tattered by the wind, blown away by a breeze, chewed by a dog or burn in a fire.
 The papers that we sell might last outside for a weeks (more or less), depending upon climate and sun exposure.
 They will not last through repeated or prolonged exposures to hot, cold, sun, wind or other harsh conditions.
 This is why highway departments use metal signs and the military uses metal dog tags.
-"Paper" is inexpensive and easy-to-use but it might not be the material best suited for the conditions of your project.
+"Paper" is inexpensive and easy-to-use and perfect for some situations - but it might not be the material best suited for the conditions of your project.